Back to top

 The humanities department covers business studies, geography, history, psychology and religious studies – meet the teachers.

 Covering business, economic and financial studies.
 Beginning at GCSE level students learn what is required to establish a small business and examine issues that businesses face.
-Double-award science students can also achieve Level 3 Certificate in Financial Studies which is also available at A Level.
 A-Level students can also opt for business studies or economics.

 Business and economic studies support sessions are available on Tuesday and Thursday lunchtimes as well as additional resources that go beyond the specification to challenge students.
 The Young Enterprise Company Programme and the IFS Investor Challenge is available to all GCSE students.